Information Geometry Approach to Parameter Estimation in Hidden Markov Models

 Now, we freely choose the transition matrix $W$ on ${\cal X}$ and the transition matrix $V$ from ${\cal X}$ to ${\cal Y}$.
-Since Conditions E2 and E3 hold almost everywhere, due to Proposition \ref{2-15-B}, all the Conditions E1, E2 and E3 hold almost everywhere.
+Since Conditions {\bf F2} and {\bf F3} hold almost everywhere, due to Proposition \ref{2-15-B}, all the Conditions {\bf F1}, {\bf F2}, and {\bf F3} hold almost everywhere.
 Hence, when our model is given by the exponential family given in Example \ref{ERT2}, the estimator $\hat{\theta}_{2,3}(\vec{Y}_{1,2}^n) $ given in \eqref{eq6-9-1B} estimates the true parameter except for measure-zero sets.